cmu-sei/juneberry/docker/vignette1/README.md

 # Introduction

-This document describes the process for building the Vignette Docker Image.
+This document is intended for Juneberry developers and describes the process for building the Vignette Docker image.
+To use a built image, pull it from docker hub as `cmusei/juneberry:vignette`.

 To properly build this image we need to prepare a context directory and must contain: